Marie59/Sentinel_2A/Sentinel_2A/tutorials/my_tuto/tutorial.md

 <!-- This is a comment. -->

 This tutorial will guide you on getting Sentinel 2A data and processing them in order to calculate and visualize biodiversity indicators.
 This workflow made of 6 tools will allow you to explore Sentinel 2 data in the view of making biodiversity analyses.

+Spatial diversity measurements should not replace in situ biodiversity data, but rather complement existing data and approaches.
+Spatial diversity estimates are currently based on long time scales, allowing more general predictions about rates of change in diversity.
+In practice, spatial data incorporate information on surface properties, including functional aspects, taxonomy, phylogeny and genetic diversity.

+The tools explained here are useful for observing variations in spatial and temporal ecosystem properties given the intrinsic relationship between spatial variations in ecosystems and pixel values of spectral signals.
+A single measurement cannot provide a complete description of all the different aspects of ecosystem heterogeneity.
+Therefore, the combination of multiple tools in a Galaxy-Ecology workflow offers multiple approaches to unravel the complexity of ecosystem heterogeneity in space and time.

-So we will compute biodieversity and spectral indices and finally plot how the data is distributed through space and time, etc … .
+So, we will compute biodiversity and spectral indices and finally plot how the data is distributed through space and time.
-=> mettre le blabla sur l'importance de combiner plusieurs outils utiliser rapport et snippet descripttion reflectance

 > ### {% icon details %} Definition of reflectance
 >
+> The reflectance is a porportion on reflected light on an area.
+It's the ration between the electromagnetic incident wave on the area and the reflected wave.
+It's often a percentage between reflected intensity and inicident intensity assumed as energy quantity.
 >
 >
 {: .details}